 The Credit Union is subject to various regulatory net worth requirements administered by the NCUA.

-Comprehensive income (loss) consists of net income and other comprehensive (loss) income.
-Accumulated other comprehensive loss, also recognized as a separate component of members' equity, includes valuation adjustments for available-for-sale securities, and transition obligations, prior service credits, and other gains and losses related to the Credit Union's defined benefit pension plan.
+Comprehensive income (loss) consists of net income and other comprehensive income (loss).
+Accumulated other comprehensive loss, also recognized as a separate component of members' equity, includes valuation adjustments for available-for-sale securities.